-Insurance Comparative Guide - Reinsurance - Indonesia
+Insurance Comparative Guide

 - the company's policy if the premium or contribution payment is made after the agreed grace period;

-- the period when the company is unable to review the validity of the insurance contract (incontestable period) on a long-term insurance product;
+- the period for which the company is unable to review the validity of the insurance contract (incontestable period) on a life or health insurance product of more than a year;

-- a cash value table, for insurance products marketed by life insurance companies containing cash value;
+- a cash value table, for insurance products containing cash value that is guaranteed by the insurance policy;

+- the method for calculating the cash value for insurance products containing cash value benefits which amount is not guaranteed by the insurance policy;

 - a dividend calculation of the insurance policy or similar benefits, for insurance products marketed by life insurance companies guaranteeing a dividend or similar benefits;

-- a coverage termination clause, allowing either the insured or the insurance company to terminate the policy, including the terms and causes of termination;
+- a coverage termination clause, allowing either the insured or the insurance company to terminate the policy, including the terms and causes of termination, as well as each party's responsibilities and rights or benefits;

 - claim filing terms and procedures, including supporting evidence that is relevant and necessary to file a claim;

-- claim settlement and payment procedures;
+- claim settlement and payment procedures and period;

 - a dispute resolution clause that, among other things, includes: